-Do you like listening to the podcasts or voicemails from your iPhone or iPad more than twice times?
+Do you like listening to podcasts or voicemails from your iPhone or iPad more than twice times?
 Normally, you may not do this.
-If you have a 30 minutes podcast on your iPhone or iPad, it will occupy 25MB space.
-If you have dozens of podcasts or voicemails on your 16 GB iPhone 6 or 16 GB iPad Air, or the storage almost full.
+If you have a 30 minutes podcast on your iPhone or iPad, it will occupy 25MB of space.
+If you have dozens of podcasts or voicemails on your 16 GB iPhone 6 or 16 GB iPad Air, or the storage is almost full.
 So, deleting podcasts from iPhone to clean up space on your iPhone/iPad is necessary.

 Maybe you still don’t know the Photo Stream on your iPhone or iPad can automatically sync your last 1,000 photos to all your iCloud devices when connected to Wi-Fi, which means these photos will be taken up at least 1GB space on your devices.
 So unless you need to share your photos from your iPhone or iPad to other devices, or you can turn it off to save space.

 To do this, go to Settings > Photos & Camera > Toggle off My Photo Stream on your iPhone or iPad to free up more space.

 Related Reading: How to Transfer Photos from iPhone to iPhone>

 If you often use Safari to visit various websites on your iPhone and iPad, the Safari histories or Cookies will be saved into your iPhone/iPad that you may simply do not need.
 As time goes by, it will possibly be taken up sizable space on your devices.
 To clear up space on your iPhone/iPad, you can do this: